If you've never made homemade pie crust, what are you waiting for? It's relatively simple, super versatile, and worth the effort.

 - 3 tablespoons ice cold water

-- Add water all at once, and process just until dough holds together.
-If dough is too dry to stick together, add more water by teaspoon increments.
+Add water all at once and process just until dough holds together.
+If the dough is too dry to stick together, add more water by teaspoon increments.

-- Leaving the dough in the plastic bag, roll the dough out into a large circle (for a deep 6-inch pan, the circle should be about 10 inches in diameter; the dough should be about 1/4 inch thick).
+Leaving the dough in the plastic bag, roll the dough out into a large circle (for a deep 6-inch pan, the circle should be about 10 inches in diameter and about 1/4 inch thick).
 Return the bag to the freezer for about 10 minutes or until dough is stiff.

-- Trim excess crust, leaving about 1/4-inch extending over the edge of the pan.
+Trim any excess crust, leaving about 1/4-inch extending over the edge of the pan.
 Patch any holes or thin spots.

-- Dough can be frozen at this point for up to several weeks: after it's chilled, cover the surface with plastic wrap.
+The dough can be frozen at this point for up to several weeks.

 For a double-crust pie:

 Divide the dough into two balls: about 1/3 for the top crust and 2/3 for the bottom.
 Use two plastic bags for rolling the dough out.
 Use the previous instructions for fitting the bottom crust into the pan.

 After filling, lay the top crust over and trim the excess dough.
 Crimp the bottom and top crust together to seal.
 There are several ways to do this: you can press down firmly with the tips of the tines of a fork; you can pinch the edges of the dough together using the index finger and thumb of one hand and the index finger of the other; or, if you've left the excess 1/4 inch of dough around the edge of the bottom crust, you can roll it up over the top crust and press the edges together.